-I am the queen’s seed, and I produce the finest apples in the world.
-I am so vital and dear to the queen that when I was stolen by a magician, the queen died.
+I grow into the finest apple in the whole world.
+I was so precious to the queen that when a magician stole me, the queen died.

-There is only one moment when all our fruit is ripe together, and the king and his sons are asleep when it happens.
+There is only one moment when my fruit is ripe, and the king and his sons are asleep when it happens.

 The queen’s daughter is not.
 She comes at night, every year, in the form of a snow-white swan, and she plucks all the apples from the tree.

 The Queen’s Seed in The Witch and Her Servants, Yellow Fairy Book.
 Illustration by Arthur Rackham.